 All services, which include services, performed, material furnished or utilized in the performance of services, and workmanship in the performance of services, shall be subject to inspection and test by the Agency to the extent practicable, at all times, and placed during the term of the contract.
 All inspections by the Agency shall be made in such a manner as not to unduly delay the work.

-If any services are not in conformity with the requirements of the contract, the Agency shall have the right to take necessary steps to perform the services in conformity with the requirements of the contract as outlined in Section 15 C.
+If any services are not in conformity with the requirements of the contract, the Agency shall have the right to take necessary steps to perform the services in conformity with the requirements of the contract as outlined in Section 14C.

 7. Security Clearance Requirements/Standards of Conduct